We’re Obsessed with Michelle Obama’s Edgy Yet Functional Black Tote

 The former First Lady and President Obama were the picture of casual chic Sunday in Washington, D.C., getting their dose of culture at the National Gallery of Art after their fun and fancy-free British Virgin Islands getaway.

 Michelle Obama donned a city girl favorite: an all-black ensemble that was not without its share of punched-up accessories in the form of a mini arm party and a versatile leather tote we could see being a trusted go-to bag on the daily.
-The black top handle Alexander Wang satchel featured a belted padlock and chain detail ($950; alexanderwang.com).
+The black top handle Alexander Wang satchel featured a belted padlock and chain detail ($950; shopbop.com).

-The former president, meanwhile, couldn’t look happier carrying a shopping bag in his souped-up dad uniform, which was topped with a buttery brown leather jacket.
+The former president, meanwhile, couldn’t look happier carrying a specially designed Scout shopping bag ($14; scoutbags.com) in his souped-up dad uniform, which was topped with a buttery brown leather jacket.
 Both exhibited shades and easy smiles.

 VIDEO: Inside the Obama Family's Kalorama Home